borealbirds/ring-of-fire/docs/species/BTNW/index.md

 subtitle: Setophaga virens
 ---

-The population size of Black-throated Green Warbler (Paruline &amp;agrave; gorge noire) in the Ring of Fire region was 0.967 (0.77, 1.081) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Black-throated Green Warbler (<div>Paruline &amp;agrave; gorge noire</div>) in the Ring of Fire region was 0.967 (0.77, 1.081) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps